resbaz/ResGuides-Gitbook/gitbooksintro.md

 ##Step 1: github

 Create a __copy__ of this repository using the github [importer](https://github.com/new/import).
-You can do this from any github account.
+You can do this from any github account...if you have access to [the ResBaz ](https://github.com/resbaz)

 Paste this link in to the importer: https://github.com/resbaz/ResGuides-Gitbook.git.
 Make sure to give your new lesson a new name, e.g. `ResGuides: Data Science with Python`

-##Step 2: gitbook.
+##Step 2: gitbook

-Go to [gitbook.com](gitbook.com), and then click `new book`.
+Go to [gitbook.com](https://gitbook.com), and then click `new book`.
 This bit is __important__: in the new book window cmake sure you choose the github option in the top menu.
 Now scroll down and select the new github repository you set up.

 Nice work.
 This should have set up the webhooks needed to update your gitbook from github.
 Let's check that by adding some content.